It’s a great day to be a Rocket!

 Central 301 has launched the 301 Cares School Safety Electronic Tipline.
 It is a top priority to provide a safe, equitable, and non-hostile learning community for all, and this tipline offers an additional means to share safety concerns with the district.
 If you witness or learn about a situation you perceive as unsafe or believe that someone has acted or has plans to act in an unsafe way, please reach out to CHSCares@central301.net.
 This includes but is not limited to: use or possession of drugs, knives or guns, assault and/or a threat to injure, assault or bully/cyberbully.

 The 301 Cares School Safety Tip Line is monitored during school hours.
 If you witness or suspect a serious emergency or crisis situation, please dial 911.

 All reports through the 301 Cares School Safety Tip Line must be made in good faith and messages received are confidential.
 If you email our School Safety Tip Line, please provide as many details as possible including type of activities alleged, when they occurred/may occur, location of activity or alleged activity and name(s) of the person or people involved.
 The 301 Cares School Safety Tip Line can be found on our website.

 Thank you for your support in making Central High School and D301 a safe learning environment for all students.

-Central District 301 has a news post on our district website (https://central301.net/blog/2020/01/29/coronavirus-information/) which includes more information about the Coronavirus and guidance for K-12 schools from the Illinois Department of Public Health.
+Central District 301 provides informative links on our news section of the website (https://central301.net/blog/2020/01/29/coronavirus-information/).
+This page includes more information about the Coronavirus and guidance for K-12 schools from the Illinois Department of Public Health.
 We will continue to update this information as it is received.